 - a somewhat patient kid

 - smock! a must when painting with kids :)

 First, choose what paint colors you'd like to use.

 Cover your work area with newsprint, put down wax paper where you'll paint the pot and then cover your kids with a smock or old shirt :)

-Turn a clay pot (that's clean and dry) so it’s bottom-side up on a sheet of wax paper.
+Turn a clay pot (that's clean and dry) so it’s bottom-side up on the sheet of wax paper.
 The wax paper will allow the paint to dry and then come off clean so there's no newsprint stuck to your pot.

 We poured the colors one right after the other – don’t let them dry between coats.

 And you can see we didn't care if we covered the whole pot.
 We liked the look of some of the terra cotta showing through when it was finished.

 If this is a garden project for you, also see these Get Ready for Garden Season - 30 Crafts & Activities

 Let the pot dry over night and then remove it from the wax paper.